CloudLabs-MOC/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 ## Task 4: Prepare to use the Language service SDK

-In this exercise, you'll complete a partially implemented client application that uses the Clock model (published Conversational Language Understanding model) to predict intents from user input and respond appropriately.
+In this task, you'll complete a partially implemented client application that uses the Clock model (published Conversational Language Understanding model) to predict intents from user input and respond appropriately.

 > **Note**: You can choose to use the SDK for **.NET**.
 In the steps below, perform the actions appropriate for your preferred language.